-STAGE ONE: Australia, Oceania, and Eastern Asia (10,000 km cycled & 3,500 nm sailed)
+STAGE 1 (COMPLETED): Australia, Oceania, Southeast Asia & East Asia.
+(10,000 km cycled & 3,500 nm sailed)

 View Earth Odyssey Route in a larger map